cockpit-project/cockpit/doc/protocol.md

  * "binary": If present set to "raw"
  * "channel": A uniquely chosen channel id
  * "payload": A payload type, see below
- * "host": The destination host for the channel, defaults to "localhost"
+ * "host": The destination host for the channel; see "Host values" below
  * "user": Optional alternate user for authenticating with host
  * "superuser": Optional.
 Use "require" to run as root, or "try" to attempt to run as root.
  * "group": An optional channel group